BoydyBoydy/LifeTask/README.md

 - Story Maps
 - OKRs / Goal Tracking
 - Metrics

+## How to use

+As this is still newly being developed it is only supported on Windows, even though it might be able to work on other Operating Systems.

+### Files created
+This Application will create a new folder and filename under the path:

+- Documents \ LifeTask \ LifeTask.txt

 ## License / End User License Agreement
 Copyright 2023 Carson Boyd